Saun-Hu/saun-hu/README.md

 - 👋 Hi, this is @Saun-Hu
-- 👀 I’m interested in Python , Opencv and deep Learning
+- 👀 I’m interested in Python , Computer Vision and deep Learning
-- 🌱 I’m currently learning opencv
+- 🌱 I’m currently learning deep learning
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on Computer Vision
 - 📫 e-mail@ 1045746204@qq.com

 <!---